BMehelal/SQL_Hospital_Project/README.md

 ### Query 5 ###
 * Purpose: Retrieve patient information for appointments that are completed and have incomplete billing records.
 ### Query 6 ###
--Purpose: Calculate the average occupancy rate for rooms.
+* Purpose: Calculate the average occupancy rate for rooms.